lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 All of their warnings the girl took in stride.
 All of them wanted the threat to subside.
 Thin as a flower, the girl was astute.
-Sour and dour, but not fueling dispute.
+Sour and dour, not fueling dispute.

-Her peaceful mind resolute.
+Her mind remained resolute.

 The Fate took the reins before she could act.
 The hag had a plan that she had to enact.
 In moonlit candescence, her desire was shown:
 To steal ponies' essence and make it her own.

-The girl met her alone.
+The girl went and met her alone.

-The c
+The crone loudly sneered in front of such sight:
+"Is that bloody orphan?
+What could be more trite!?"

-Miasmal and crude, the crone looked at her high.
+Miasmal and crude, words hitched in her throat,
-Trembling, unwavering, the

-Went to shoo her away with an axe

-axe

-Trembling yet unwavering flower,

-But all sensetiveness, all essence and heart,

-All of the ponies, of course, meant her well,

-Evaporated like dew

-Soon, one gleamy dreamy night,
-(when every pony gets a fright)

-But she's all sensetiveness,
-                     all essence and heart,
-Her lingering thoughts remained true.

-One step at a time,
-She conquered path to

-Some people remind me of sharp dazzling diamonds.
-Valuable but lifeless and loveless.
-Others, of the simplest field flowers, with hearts full of dew and with all the tints of celestial beauty reflected in their modest petals.

-You're all sensitiveness, you're the flower of everything, you're stylization, the perfume and essence of all things.

-heart full of dew

-, but filly is resolute

-She approached the menacing

-Miasmal and crude, the hag stood resolute
-Spewing

-Gleam of celestial beauty
-					in her modest smile.
+Gone away like the dew, as she started to note...

+How in light of the errant,
+							weathered Moon,
+In filly's voice rang transparent,
+                            measured tune.

+The girl closed in.

-Clumsily, without any possible grace,
+Clumsily, without any grace,
-She gave the hag tight and earnest embrace.
+She gave stunned hag an honest embrace.

 "Can you hear-hear?
 Hear hear